 Tip 3: Use a PS

 This last tip is straight from the bible of direct marketing.
 While this doesn’t work for SMS survey links, if you are sending your survey request by email, always include a PS that, in just a few words, reiterates why you want your customer (or employee) to take your survey.
 Even though your entire email should be concise and to the point, the PS still helps.

 The problem with a low response rate is that the less feedback you get from customers, the less representative your survey data is.
 In other words, the less you’ll know about your customers at large.

 But does representativeness matter?
 Absolutely!
 Representative data is data you can count on.
 It’s objective and replicable.

 Representative data ensures that the opinions of some groups aren’t ignored while others are magnified.
 Learn how you can create more objective surveys with customer experience science.
-And if you’d like to get ideas right away about how to take your surveys to the next level, set time for a free consult here.

 What are you doing to boost your survey response rate?
 Could any of these tips apply to you?
+To get ideas about how to take your surveys to the next level, set a time for a free 25-minute consult here.